Investors bet ECB stimulus will boost euro zone share dividends

 Despite some selling over the past few days, as worse-than-expected data trickled out of the eurozone, the outlook for dividends remains positive and some strategists saw potential for further gains.

-They cited major rallies in Japan's Nikkei and U.S. S&P 500 dividend futures when Bank of Japan and Federal Reserve unveiled QE programmes in late 2012.
+They cited major rallies in Japan's Nikkei .N225 and U.S. S&P 500 .SPX dividend futures when Bank of Japan and Federal Reserve unveiled QE programmes in late 2012.

 "If you get a similar contraction in the risk premium as we saw for the Nikkei or the S&P during QE periods, we would expect an additional rally of longer-term maturities of at least 6-10 percent," Antoine Deix, global head of dividend strategy at BNP Paribas, said.